Core entropy of quadratic polymonials: Topological Surgery on dyadic Hubbard trees

 An equivalent definition is that $x$ is the unique repelling periodic or preperiodic point in the dynamical plane of $c'$ such that the itinerary of $x$ (with respect to the critical point) equals the (upper) kneading sequence of $c$.

+\begin{lemma}[Dynamical Counterpart is Characteristic] \lineclear Every periodic or preperiodic point that is a dynamical counterpart is characteristic. \end{lemma} \begin{proof} If, in the dynamical plane of $p_{c'}$, the point $x$ is the dynamical counterpart of a parameter $c$, then $c'\succ c$, and $x$ is the landing point of at least two dynamic rays.
+If $p_c$ is critically strictly preperiodic, then the parameter rays landing at $c$ bound the wake that $c'$ is in, and this implies that $x$ is a characteristic preperiodic point.
+If $p_c$ is critically periodic, then the argument is similar, except that the parameter rays do not land at $c$ but at the root of the hyperbolic component containing $c$. \end{proof}

-\begin{lemma}[Directly Subordinate Dyadics] \lineclear \looseness-1 If $c$ and $c'$ are two dyadic parameters, then $c\lhd c'$ if and only if there is a postcritically finite parameter $c_*\in\M$ so that $c'$ is the dyadic of least generation within any sublimb of $c_*$, and $c$ is in a different sublimb of $c_*$ than $c'$.
+\begin{lemma}[Directly Subordinate Dyadics] \lineclear \looseness-1 If $c$ and $c'$ are two dyadic parameters, then $c\lhd c'$ if and only if there is a postcritically finite parameter $c_*\in\M$ so that $c'$ is the dyadic of least generation within any sublimb of $c_*$, and $c$ is the dyadic of least generation within a different sublimb of $c_*$ than $c'$.

 In this case, denoting the external angles of $c$ and $c'$ by $\theta$ and $\theta'$, respectively, then in the dynamics of $c$ (or any other parameter in the same sublimb of $c_*$) there is a repelling (pre)periodic point $x_*$ that is the landing point of at least three dynamic rays that separate the dynamic rays at angles $0$, $\theta$, and $\theta'$.
 The point $x_*$ is the dynamical counterpart to $c_*$. \end{lemma}